helm/helm/docs/charts.md

 `requirements.yaml` file inside of your chart.

 **Note:** The `dependencies:` section of the `Chart.yaml` from Helm Classic has been completely removed.
+Dependencies are now specified in the `dependencies` field of the `requirements.yaml` file.

 ### Managing Dependencies with `requirements.yaml`